Anger, Love And Forgiveness

 This type of forgiveness is dishonest, and it comes from a "one-up" position--you have to see yourself as above the other person to think you need to forgive them.
 When you forgive before you're ready, you dishonor your true feelings, and resentment builds.
 You're not really speaking your truth.

-Total forgiveness doesn't come until you have worked through your anger, and you're physically and emotionally ready to let go.
+Total love and forgiveness doesn't come until you have worked through your anger, and you're physically and emotionally ready to let go.

 Here are some points to consider about who's responsible for what: